AkankshaJagdish/RNWidgets_2/README.md

 # RNWidgets_2

-Creating a widget for a React Native app on Android involves using the `SharedStorage` feature from `NativeModules`.
+Project to create a widget for a React Native app on Android.
+Uses the `SharedStorage` feature from `NativeModules`.

 Here's a step-by-step guide:

 1. **Setup the React Native App:**
    - Create a bare React Native app using the command: `npx react-native init RNWidgets_2`